Here are some pictures of 1/4" Ford Blue with Reflective on top.

 When these were installed we didn't have any gas to light the fire.
 So if we get back we will take pictures.

 The fire pit/ Fireplace below was featured on Extreme Makeover Home Edition.
 The products was supplied by one of our most credible dealers "Exotic Flames".
 Carl Herkes.
-The supplied was Ford Blue and V Blue, both in reflective as well.
+The supplied was Ford Blue Base Glass and V Blue Base Glass, both in Reflective as well.
 This added a nice sparkle when it was burning or just when light was present.

 The Fire Table below was installed in Sacramento California by and for Yard Crashers.
 The finished pictures will be posted on the Yard Crashers page when this project is installed after 01 20 10.
 This episode was to be labeled "Outdoor Shower" on HGTV and the DIY Network but somehow it was labeled "Modern Fire Wall" go figure?
 It is episode 302 on HGTV or DIY Network.
 The details will be shown on the DIY page when and as soon as we receive them from the producers.
 We built a square aluminum pan with an 18" double stainless steel ring and used one of our FPPK kits for the propane fuel.
 This will be shown on the episode coverage as well.
 Here are the pictures of the back yard and the finished fire table using propane.